MONOGRID/libultrahdr-wasm/README.md

 // # height: height of the final image
 // # sdr: Uint8Array containing the SDR rendition encoded in jpeg
 // # gainmap: Uint8Array containing the Gainmap encoded in jpeg
-// # metadata: an object cotaining the parameters of the gainmap
+// # metadata: an object containing the parameters of the gainmap

 const result = libraryInstance.appendGainMap(
     width, height,